drnanjo/PH125.2x-Data-Science-Visualization/seccion4-gapminder/gapminder.md

 You can decide if you show this or not.
 But now we can see exactly where every single country lies.

+---

+#### Section 4: Gapminder   4.2 Using the Gapminder Dataset   Comparing Distributions

+The exploratory data analysis we have conducted has revealed two characteristics about average income distributions in 1970.

+Using a histogram, we found a bimodal distribution with the most relating to poor and rich countries.
+Then by stratifying by region and examining box plots, we found that the rich countries were mostly in Europe and Northern America, along with Australia, New Zealand, and then the poor countries were mostly in the rest of the world.

+So we are going to define a vector that defines the regions in the West.
+They're just simply defining a vector like this.

+west <- c("Western Europe", "Northern Europe", "Southern Europe", "Northern America", "Australia and New Zealand")

+Now we want to focus on comparing the differences in distribution across time.
+We start by confirming that the bi-modality observed in 1970 is explained by a west versus developing world economy.
+We do this by creating a histogram for the groups previously defined.

+    p <- gapminder %>% filter(year == past_year & !is.na(gdp)) %>% mutate(group = ifelse(region%in%west, "West", "Developing")) %>% ggplot(aes(dollars_per_day)) + geom_histogram(binwidth = 1, color = "black") + scale_x_continuous(trans = "log2") + facet_grid(. ~ group)

+Note that we create the two groups with an if else inside a mutate.
+And that if we then use facet grid to make histograms for each group using this code, we see this histogram.
+And we immediately see that the countries in the West have higher incomes.
+The histogram is shifted to the right.
+Countries in the developing world are shifted towards the left.

+Now we're ready to see if the separation is worse today than it was 40 years ago.
+We do this by now faceting by both region and year.
+So it's the same code, but now we're looking at two years, 1970 and 2010.
+And we end the code with a facet grid by year and group.

+    past_year <- 1970
+    present_year <- 2010
+    p <- gapminder %>% filter(year %in% c(past_year, present_year) & !is.na(gdp)) %>% mutate(group = ifelse(region%in%west, "West", "Developing")) %>% ggplot(aes(dollars_per_day)) + geom_histogram(binwidth = 1, color = "black") + scale_x_continuous(trans = "log2") + facet_grid(year ~ group)

+Now we can see the histogram again for the four different groups.
+When we look at this figure, we can see that the developing world has shifted to the right more than the West.
+Meaning that it has gotten closer.
+The income distribution of the developing countries has gotten closer to those from the west.

+Before we interpret the findings of this plot further.
+We note that there are more countries represented in the 2010 histograms than in the 1970s ones.
+The total accounts are larger.

+One reason for this is that several countries were founded after 1970.
+For example, the Soviet Union turned into several countries, including Russia and Ukraine there in the '90s.
+Another reason is that data is available for more countries in 2010 compared to 1970.

+So we're going to remake the plots, but using only countries with data available for both years.
+We're going to use this very simple code.

+country_list_1 <- gapminder %>% filter(year == past_year & !is.na(dollars_per_day)) %>% .$country
+country_list_2 <- gapminder %>% filter(year == present_year & !is.na(dollars_per_day)) %>% .$country
+country_list <- intersect(country_list_1, country_list_2)

+We're going to define a vector with a list for 2010, a vector with a list for 1970.
+Here notice we use the dot that we explained earlier, to get this character vector out of this the deplyer command.
+And then we're going to take the intersection using the intersect function.
+There's actually a better way of doing this using the tidyverse tools, but we haven't learned those yet.
+So we use this simple piece of code.

+So now there's 108 countries in this list.
+It accounts for 86% of the total population.
+So this subset should be representative of the entire world.

+Let's make the plot again, but this time using only the subset of countries that are present for which data is present in 1970 and 2010.
+We're going to use the country in country list argument to do this in a filter function.

+gapminder %>% filter(year %in% c(past_year, present_year) & country %in% country_list) %>% mutate(group = ifelse(region%in%west, "West", "Developing")) %>% ggplot(aes(dollars_per_day)) + geom_histogram(binwidth = 1, color = "black") + scale_x_continuous(trans = "log2") + facet_grid(year ~ group)

+Now we get this plot.
+We now see that while the rich countries have become a bit richer percentage wise, the poorer countries appear to have improved more.
+The histogram has shifted more to the right than for the rich countries.
+In particular, we see that the proportion of developing countries earning more than $16 a day increases substantially.

+To see which specific regions improve the most, we can remake the box plots that we made earlier, but now adding 2010.
+Here it is.
+We use the same code.

+p <- gapminder %>% filter(year %in% c(past_year, present_year) & country %in% country_list) %>% mutate(region = reorder(region, dollars_per_day, FUN = median)) %>% ggplot() + theme(axis.text.x = element_text(angle = 90, hjust = 1)) + xlab("") + scale_y_continuous(trans = "log2")

+p + geom_boxplot(aes(region, dollars_per_day, fill = continent)) + facet_grid(year ~ .)

+We use facet grid to divide into 2010 and 1970.
+And we can see which countries have gone up more.
+Now this box plots, it's a little bit hard to compare, because we're trying to compare box plots that are on top of each other.
+It's helpful to put them next to each other.
+So we're going to learn to **ease the comparisons**.

+To do this we're going to pause to introduce another powerful ggplot feature.
+Because we want to compare each region before and after, it would be convenient to have the 1970 box plot next to the 2010 box plot.
+In general, comparisons are easier when data are plotted next to each other.
+So instead of faceting, we keep the data from each year together.
+But ask ggplot plot to color or fill the box block depending on the year. ggplot automatically separates them and puts the two box plots next to each other.
+This is very convenient.
+Because year is a number, we turn it into a factor so that each is a category.
+This is because ggplot automatically assigns a color to each level of a factor if we assign that factor to the color argument.

+p + geom_boxplot(aes(region, dollars_per_day, fill = factor(year)))

+So if we type this command now, we add fill equals factor year, we get this plot.
+And we can see which countries have improved the most.
+Look at Eastern Asia, for example, how it went from way down around 8 all the way up almost to 64.

+And finally we point out that if what we are most interested in is in comparing before and after values, it might make more sense to plot the ratios, or differences in the log scale.
+We're still not ready to learn the code that achieves this, but here's what the plot would look like.
+This is actually showing a box plot of the log ratios from 2010 compared to 1970 for each country.
+And we can see again, eastern Asia has the big if improvement.

+---

+#### Section 4: Gapminder   4.2 Using the Gapminder Dataset   Density Plots